 Who was Donald Neilson victim Lesley Whittle?

-Lesley Whittle was a British teenager and the daughter of George Whittle, co-owner of Whittle Coaches.
+Lesley Whittle was a British teenager and the daughter of George Whittle, co-owner of Whittle Coaches, and his girlfriend Dorothy.

-At the time of her kidnapping, she was a student at Wulfrun College, Wolverhampton.
+Born in 1957, she was a 17-year-old student at Wulfrun College, Wolverhampton.

 What did Donald Neilson do to Lesley Whittle?